 You, your family and your dog

-Come prepared for working in an unheated barn with a sand floor.
-If the weather is good we can work outside on grass.
-Wear ‘sensible’ shoes that give decent grip, especially if you are doing agility.
-If it’s cold outside, it’s very cold in the barn so dress warmly.
-In any case, make sure you either have big pockets or a bum bag for holding your dog’s treats.
+Come prepared for working outside, even in the rain if you want to work on recall and outdoor focus.
+If the weather is inclement then we can work inside the training cabin.
+Wear ‘sensible’ footwear that give decent grip, especially if you are doing Gundog Training, Wellies or Walking boots tend to work best.
+If it’s cold outside, dress warmly.
+In any case, make sure you either have big pockets or a treat bag for holding your dog’s treats.

 Family members are very welcome as it is a good idea if you all hear the same information straight from the horse’s mouth.
-However, please be aware that Leanne and Sally are not kindergarten teachers so children will have to be non-disruptive.
+However, please be aware that Leanne is not a kindergarten teacher so children will have to be non-disruptive.

 Your dog will need a flat buckled or snap fastening collar.
-Check chains and slip leads are not permitted.
+Check chains are not permitted, slip leads are allowed for gundog training for those dog’s who know how to walk to heel.
 A head collar or harness is fine but please be aware that some of the ‘no-pull’ harnesses work by putting the dog off balance and this can be disastrous for young dogs whose bodies are still growing and can be permanently damaged by such equipment.
-A lead of between 3 and 6 feet is best with a clip at one or both ends.
+A lead of about 6 feet in length is best with a clip at one or both ends.
 Extending leads have their place but not when you are training your dog as they are too cumbersome.
 The thinner the lead, the easier it is to handle and if you buy high quality English bridle leather it is a pleasure to hold.
 Synthetic rope braid is also kind to the hands and does not get waterlogged in the rain.
 Nylon leads are often sharp at the edges and rope leads can give rope burn.

-As for the humans, we have a portaloo for you to use in emergencies.
+As for the humans, we have an Eco-friendly composting loo for you to use.